 For all certifications and recertifications, the family must disclose whether any member has disposed of assets for less than fair market value (FMV) within the past two (2) years of the effective date of the certification or recertification.
 The PHA must count assets disposed of for less than FMV during the two (2) years preceding initial certification or recertification.
 The PHA will count the difference between the market value and the actual payment received in calculating total assets.
-The PHA's minimum threshold for counting assets disposed of for less than FMV is \$50,000.
-If the total value of assets disposed of within a two-year period is less than \$50,000, they will not be considered an asset.
+The PHA's minimum threshold for counting assets disposed of for less than FMV is \$50,000 (as adjusted annually for inflation by HUD).
+If the total value of assets disposed of within a two-year period is less than \$50,000 (as adjusted annually for inflation by HUD), they will not be considered an asset.

-If the family certifies that they have disposed of assets over \$50,000 for less than fair market value, verification is required and must show:
+If the family certifies that they have disposed of assets over \$50,000 (as adjusted annually for inflation by HUD) for less than fair market value, verification is required and must show: